Christ Church C.E. Primary School

 • Please remember that homework is due in by Thursday each week

-• PE lessons for Autumn 2 will be on a Tuesday and Wednesday.
+• PE lessons for Summer 1 will be on a Monday and Wednesday.
 Please remember to write your child's name on all of their uniform and sports kids to avoid confusion.

 • Reading is encouraged both in school but also at home.
 Reading for enjoyment is as important as reading to learn.
 It is important that the children read a range of books/comics/newspapers at home and develop their comprehension skills and vocabulary.
 This will help consolidate the reading work we will be doing in class.
 In Year 4, we feel it is important for the children to develop a love of reading as this gives their 'imagination wings'.